silverstripe/silverstripe-realme/README.md

 The `RealMeService` service object allows you to inject authentication where-ever it is required.
-For example, let's take a simple Controller that ensures that all users have a valid RealMe 'FLT' (a unique string that identifies a RealMe account, but is not their username.
+For example, let's take a simple Controller that ensures that all users have a valid RealMe 'FLT' (a unique string that identifies a RealMe user, but is not their username):

 ```php
 class RealMeTestController extends Controller {